There are now 3 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) ongoing case assessments; and (3) oral examination.
+- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) ongoing case assessments; (3) oral examination; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)